oxylabs/free-trial-guides/web scraper/README.md

 We hope that this quick guide showed how truly effortless it is to set up our Web Scraper API and how the whole integration process functions.

 As mentioned before, you can find popular scraping destinations in our [documentation](https://oxy.yt/xr1o).
-Get in touch with our Sales team to further discuss your use cases and what unique targets our Web Scraper API could be used for.
+If you are considering using Web Scraper API, you can select and purchase a subscription plan via self-service.
+[Get in touch](https://oxy.yt/LrYs) with our sales team if you need more assistance or have more ambitious plans for Web Scraper API.